• Skip to primary navigation

 Ground beef in a frying pan cooking

 To make it even better?
 It’s super easy too!
 You don’t have to spend too much time in the kitchen to make this meal for your family.
 You can eat it as is or top it with cheese as I have done with my personal bowl!
 If you are a cheese-loving family like we are, you can serve the old fashioned goulash with shredded parmesan cheese.
+Its perfect for dinner or if you need to feed a crowd!
+This is a ultra simple one-pot, stove top dinner made of seasoned meat, tomatoes and noodles and it always manages to hit the spot.

 Old Fashioned Goulash simmering in a pot topped with bay leaves